clu2001/quantcast-challenge/README.md

 ### Using pytest

-Please change into "test" directory and input "pytest" on command line to run pytest
+Move into "test" directory and input "pytest" on command line to run pytest